 Individuals who self-direct may opt to receive more services in one month or week and fewer services the next week.
 These changes can be made without prior approval in the plan of care.
-The Mid-Year Plan of Care Review would reflect the change in use of services.
+Quarterly reports submitted by the provider to the case manager/service coordinator would reflect the change in use of services.
+Quarterly reports become part of the plan of care and are followed up on by the case manager/service coordinator.
 This flexibility is more available because the individual has had the option to help select their staff who then would likely be working with only that person.
 The service provider is responsible for monitoring the expenditure of the person's annual ICP and for advising the case manager/service coordinator, person or representative if adjustments are needed in spending patterns to prevent a shortfall prior to the end of the fiscal year.